CARB Clean Truck Check (ctc) for heavy duty vehicles

 ALL our locations provide Clean Truck Check (ctc) for OBD vehicles!

-We are fully licensed by the Air Resources Board and carry all necessary equipment to process your heavy duty.
+We are fully licensed by the California Air Resources Board and carry all necessary equipment to process your heavy duty.

 Some of the vehicles covered under the California Clean Truck Check OBD program